hydroper-jet/lang/spec/1.0/source/src/variables.md

 ## Meta data

-A variable may contain zero or more arbitrary plain meta-data.
+A variable may contain zero or more plain meta-data.

 ```
 [[N1(n2)]]